pydjangler/pydjangler/README.md

 - 💻 C++ Software Engineer

-- 👀 Currently trying to become Yandex intern
+- 👀 Searching for job in BigTech

 - 📫 How to reach me [**sushaivashov@yandex.ru**] or (https://t.me/gh0stfacekiller)